thequickfixer/custom-linux-kernel-guide/README.md

 sudo tar -xvf linux-<version>.tar.xz -C /usr/src/
 ```

+Saving linux-<version>.tar.xz is probably a good idea incase patches etc.. do not work for your kernel.

 # Install patches into linux src manually

 Please make sure that the patches are for your specific kernel version (5.15.xx for example) otherwise your kernel will be unable to boot.